- What Are They?

 Heat cramps facts

 - Heat cramps are intermittent, involuntary spasms of larger muscles that occur in an individual who is physically active in hot weather.

 - Heat cramps, heat exhaustion, and heat stroke are collectively known as heat-related illnesses.
 Heat cramps are the least serious of the three, but still may be very painful and alarming.

 - Heat cramps usually affect the major muscles that are being stressed in a hot environment.

 - Individuals with impaired temperature control mechanisms, such as infants, young children, and the elderly, are also at a greater risk of heat cramps.

 - Heat cramps are the earliest symptoms of a heat-related illness.

 - Symptoms of heat cramps include profuse sweating with involuntary spasms of the large muscles in the body.

 - Heat cramps also may be a symptom of heat exhaustion.

-- Treatment of heat cramps include resting, cooling the body, hydration, and stretching the muscles that are cramping.
+- Treatment of heat cramps includes rest, cooling the body, hydration, and stretching the muscles that are cramping.

 - Heat cramps can be prevented by avoiding exercise or work during the heat of the day, drinking plenty of fluids, and resting in cool or shaded areas when possible.